 Jetlag.
-Possibly the worst part of international travel.
+Possibly the worst part of international or long round trip flights.
 We all know the drill: months of excited anticipation, frenzied packing, fervent planning, restless flying, and then… Boom.
 You lay down for a short cat nap and you wake up a week later to board the plane home.
 Luckily for you all, we’re travel connoisseurs who know exactly how to avoid this dreaded situation.
 So listen up and enjoy your next international vacation — jetlag free.

 Be Timezone Savvy When Booking Flights

 On your way there, book an overnight flight that arrives in the morning — sleep on the plane so that when you wake up and deplane, it’s like you’re waking up for a new day!
 On your way back, book a flight that arrives at night — watch movies the entire time and try to stay awake so that you can get a good night’s sleep in your own bed.

 When you board the plane, set your watches to the timezone you’re headed to.
 This will automatically cause you to alter your behavior according to the time of your destination — when you see that it’s 3 a.m. in Sydney, it’ll remind you to get some shut-eye.